Careers360 Logo

 Question:76

 Sodium forms a crystalline ionic solid with dihydrogen.
-The solid is non-volatile and non- conducting in nature.
+The solid is non-volatile and non-conducting in nature.
 It reacts violently with water to produce dihydrogen gas.
 Write the formula of this compound and its reaction with water.
-What will happen on electrolysis of the melt of this solid?
+What will happen on the electrolysis of the melt of this solid?

 Answer:

-Saline hydrides produce a dihydrogen gas during a violent reaction with water.
-The ionic solid crystal which is formed is non-conducting and non-volatile in nature and reacts aggressively with water for producing the dihydrogen gas.
+Saline hydrides produce dihydrogen gas during a violent reaction with water.
+The ionic solid crystal that is formed is non-conducting and non-volatile in nature, and reacts aggressively with water to produce dihydrogen gas.

 Dihydrogen gas at the anode is liberated during electrolysis, which confirms the existence of H-ion